Last and First Men (film)

-Last and First Men is a 2020 Icelandic science fiction film directed by Jóhann Jóhannsson in his posthumous feature film directorial debut.
+Last and First Men is a 2020 English-language Icelandic science fiction film directed by Jóhann Jóhannsson, who co-wrote the screenplay with José Enrique Macián.
+Based on the 1930 novel of the same name by English author Olaf Stapledon, it is the only feature film directed by Jóhannsson, a composer who died of an overdose two years before its release.

-The film is based on the 1930 science fiction novel of the same name by the English writer Olaf Stapledon.
 The film had its world premiere at the 70th Berlin International Film Festival on 25 February 2020, and was digitally released on 30 July, by BFI Distribution in the United Kingdom.
-Jóhann's only directorial work, Last and First Men premiered two years after his death and was met with widespread critical acclaim upon release.
+It received widespread critical acclaim.

 Background

 Icelandic composer Jóhann Jóhannsson directed and scored a multimedia Last and First Men, "combining a film narrated by actress Tilda Swinton and accompanying score played by the BBC Philharmonic" at the 2017 Manchester International Festival.
-The 16mm black-and-white film is predominantly of memorial sculptures erected in the former Republic of Yugoslavia.
-Jóhann collaborated with José Enrique Macián on writing the narration adapted from Stapledon's novel.
+The 16mm black-and-white film is predominantly of memorial sculptures erected in the former SFR Yugoslavia.
+Jóhann collaborated with José Enrique Macián on writing the narration adapted from Olaf Stapledon's 1930 novel.
 This was next performed at the Barbican Centre, London in December 2018, and later at Sydney Opera House as part of the Vivid Festival, on 2 June 2019.
-In 2020, a film of this work was released as Jóhann's debut and final directorial work, with sound artist Yair Elazar Glotman completing the work after Jóhann's death in February 2018.
+In 2020, a film of this work was released as Jóhann's debut and final directorial work, with composer and sound artist Yair Elazar Glotman completing the work after Jóhann's death in February 2018.
 The film had its world premiere at the 70th Berlin International Film Festival on 25 February 2020, and was later screened at other film festivals around the world and released on VOD.
 It was first released on 30 July 2020 by BFI Distribution in the United Kingdom.

 Production

-The film was shot at numerous Yugoslav World War II monuments and memorials in the following locations:
+The film was shot at numerous World War II monuments and memorials in former Yugoslavia in the following locations: